pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ###Install the Arduino IDE and the Multiprotocol project
 1. Download the Arduino IDE.
 The currently supported Arduino version is 1.6.11 available for [Windows]( https://www.arduino.cc/download_handler.php?f=/arduino-1.6.12-windows.exe) and [Mac OSX](http://arduino.cc/download_handler.php?f=/arduino-1.6.12-macosx.zip)
+1. It is recommended to upgrade Java to the [latest version](https://www.java.com/en/download/)
 1. Download the [STM32 Core](https://github.com/rogerclarkmelbourne/Arduino_STM32/archive/master.zip) and copy the Arduino_STM32 folder to:
   - OSX: ```Arduino.app/Contents/Java/hardware```  (you can open Arduino.app by Ctl Clicking on Arduino.app and selecting "Show Package Contents")
   - Windows: ```C:\Program Files (x86)\Arduino\hardware```